4ym3nn/4ym3nn.github.io/content/posts/WorldWideCTF2025/NimYongUn.md

 Position 0 came back as 'w' just like I suspected.
 Position 1 was 'w' again.
 Then 'f', then '{'.
 I was getting somewhere.

 The solver chugged through all 42 positions, taking a few seconds per character as it brute forced through the possible character set.
-Each successful position gave me the hash I needed to unlock the next one.
+Each successful position gave me the hash I needed to unlock the next.

 ## The Moment of Truth

 ```python
 import hashlib
 import struct
 import string

 class CustomMD5:
     _S = [7, 12, 17, 22] * 4 + [5, 9, 14, 20] * 4 + [4, 11, 16, 23] * 4 + [6, 10, 15, 21] * 4
     _K = [int(abs(2**32 * __import__('math').sin(i + 1))) for i in range(64)]

     def __init__(self, iv=None):
         if iv is None:
             self.h = [0x67452301, 0xEFCDAB89, 0x98BADCFE, 0x10325476]
         else:
             if isinstance(iv, bytes) and len(iv) == 16:
                 self.h = list(struct.unpack('<4I', iv))
             elif isinstance(iv, list) and len(iv) == 4: